eslint/eslint/docs/src/user-guide/command-line-interface.md

 #### `--print-config`

 This option outputs the configuration to be used for the file passed.
 When present, no linting is performed and only config-related options are valid.
+When you use this flag, the CLI does not perform linting.

 ##### `--print-config` example